sourcegraph/about/company/team/jean-du-plessis.md

 ## 1-1s

 I do weekly [1-1s](../../handbook/leadership/1-1.md) with my direct reports.
-I use [Lighthouse](https://getlighthouse.com) to manage my 1-1s as it allows for collaborating on an agenda before the meeting and capturing notes and actions during it.
+I use [Lattice](https://lattice.com/one-on-ones) to manage my 1-1s as it allows for collaborating on an agenda before the meeting and capturing notes and actions in a structured way during it.

 ## Getting to know you